ematsapola2/Entertainment---Project-One/README.md

 The conclusion does not include the tv show media type because the records on the original title field are empty.

+Language:
+Based on my analysis, the dataset includes movies or content primarily in five different languages: English, Japanese, Chinese, Spanish, and Korean.
+English is the most prevalent language in the dataset, with a count of 12,060.
+This suggests that a significant portion of the content in the dataset is in the English language.
+The analysis also shows that Japanese, Chinese, Spanish, and Korean languages each have a count of 804.
+This suggests that there is a presence of content in these languages as well, although to a lesser extent compared to English.
+The presence of multiple languages in the dataset reflects the diversity of content offered.
+This can be useful for catering to a wider audience and appealing to individuals who prefer content in different languages.

+Release date:
+ The data includes a range of release dates, spanning from May 25, 2019, to April 6, 2023.
+From my analysis, I have noticed that there are months that have higher concentration of releases.
+This dataset can be used for analyzing recent trends, consumer preferences or the market dynamics in the entertainment industry.
+ The dataset includes several movies with release dates in 2023, indicating a focus on recent and upcoming releases.

+ This analysis provides information about the popularity or recognition of certain movie titles within the dataset.

 ------------------------------------------------------------------------------------------------------------------------------------------

 # Abnormalities/Limitations